masul2099/css-exercises/foundations/intro-to-css/04-chaining-selectors/README.md

 ### Self Check
 - Did you properly chain class selectors for each rule?
+  Yes, like .class1.class2 { p1:v1; p2:v2; }
 - Does the `proportioned` image retain its original square proportions?
+  Yes, because the value of the height propety is auto
 - Does the `distorted` image end up looking squished and, well, distorted?
+  Yes, because height was manually altered with css